Kevdieker/wpf2/ml-botdetector/README.md

 ## Training

 Run the training script to download the Kaggle dataset and train a `RandomForest` model.
-You can modify the number of trees or depth which also changes training time:
+You can modify the number of trees or depth which also changes training time.
+Metrics and charts are written to the `results/` directory:

 ```bash
 python train_model.py --n-estimators 300 --max-depth 10
 ```

-Metrics are printed and saved to `metrics.txt`.
-The trained model is written to `model.pkl` by default.
+Metrics are printed and saved to `results/metrics.txt`.
+The confusion matrix and feature importance charts are saved as PNG images in the same folder.
+The trained model is written to `results/model.pkl` by default.

 ## API